-The profit performance reports that are prepared by business managers around the world are better known as profit and loss reports, or simply P&L reports.
-There is no fixed timing of their preparation; the teams can create them whenever the managers are in need of this analysis; it may be on a monthly basis or quarterly as well.
+The profit performance reports are prepared by business managers around the world known as profit and loss reports, or simply P&L reports.
+There is no fixed timing of their preparation; the teams can create them whenever the managers require this analysis; it may be every month or quarterly as well.

-Firstly, a profit and loss account is called other names; income statement, earnings statement, revenue statement, or an operating statement.
+Understanding profit and loss are not difficult.
+Understand all the basic concepts before preparing profit and loss reports.
+Firstly, a profit and loss account is called other names; income statement, earnings statement, revenue statement, or operating statement.
 Every public company must release the profit and loss statement along with the cash-flow statement and balance sheet annually.
-In the profit and loss account, you’ll find the revenues, expenses and profit or losses over a specified period.
-In precise terms, the profit and loss account explicitly state a company’s ability to generate sales, manage expenses and the possibility of profit or loss.
-Profit and loss account is guided by accounting principles such as revenue recognition, accruals, and matching.
+In the profit and loss account, you’ll find the revenues, expenses, and profit or losses over a specified period.
+In precise terms, the profit and loss account explicitly states a company’s ability to generate sales, manage expenses, and the possibility of profit or loss.
+Profit and loss accounts are guided by accounting principles such as revenue recognition, accruals, and matching.

-A profit and loss account is prepared over a specified time frame; monthly, quarterly, bi-annually or annually.
+A profit and loss account is calculated and prepared over a specified time frame; monthly, quarterly, bi-annually, or annually.
 Regardless of the organization, a profit and loss account is built upon the simple accounting formula;

-There are so many important elements of this report.
-It can be designed on a quarterly basis, monthly or as per the fiscal years.
-Some of the most important categories of this report include:
+There are so many important elements and assessments for profit-loss reports.
+It can be designed every quarter, monthly, or as per the fiscal years.
+Some of the most important categories for assessments of the profit-loss report includes:

 - Net income